Pranjal7852/dps-react-challenge/README.md

 - **View Modes**:
   - **Simplified View**: Displays essential fields in the table.
   - **Detailed View**: Displays all fields for a comprehensive view.
-- **Data Saver**: Avoids redundant API requests by storing data in session storage.
+- **Data Saver**: Avoids redundant API requests by storing data in session storage and persisiting it for the session.
-- **Offline Mode**: Persists data using local storage for offline accessibility.
+- **Offline Mode**: Persists data using local storage for offline accessibility (Expire Time - 24Hours).

 ### 3. **Theme Settings Menu**